praxis/praxis/reference/resource-definitions.md

 Hash syntax allows you to mix and match many more options.
 Which one to use is up to you.
 They both can perfectly coexist at the same time.

-The `headers` method applies to both resource definitions and actions, with the same rules as apply to `params` and `payload`

 #### Responses